Jump to the Content

 Prof. Jiuhui Qu is the former Director of the Research Center for Eco-Environmental Sciences at the Chinese Academy of Sciences and a Distinguished Professor at Tsinghua University, China’s leading university.
 He has developed a comprehensive technical system “from source to tap,” ensuring safe drinking water in both urban and rural areas while addressing water risks.
 This initiative has positively impacted more than 200 million people in China and around the world.

-The awardees will be presented at the 4th Summit of the Nobel Sustainability Trust from November 20 to 21, 2024, at the University of California in Berkeley, close to San Francisco, CA. Eligible for the award are individuals from science and industry, as well as organizations and companies that promote the United Nations’ Sustainable Development Goals.
+The awardees will be presented at the 4th Summit of the Nobel Sustainability Trust from November 20 to 21, 2024, held at the University of California in Berkeley, close to San Francisco, CA. Eligible for the award are individuals from science and industry, as well as organizations and companies that promote the United Nations’ Sustainable Development Goals.

 Peter Nobel, Chairman of the Nobel Sustainability Trust, said: “Solving natural resource scarcity, such as water, or adopting sustainable agricultural practices, involve not only scientific breakthroughs but also requires technological innovation, political efforts, and incentives from non-profit organizations.
 This is what we want to push forward through the Sustainability Awards.
 The NST is therefore proud of this year’s selection of the three distinguished researchers who all – on an international scale – have addressed the current and future environmental challenges linked to the climate crisis.”